 HOW TO MARRY A CANADIAN CITIZEN IN CANADA

 Are you getting married to a Canadian citizen?
 Filing for a marriage can be a tricky process with many forms and applications.
 If not done right, the marriage can be deemed invalid.
 The requirements are different for different regions within Canada.
-If you are planning to marry a Canadian citizen within Canada, this kit will guide you through the process.
-By using this kit you will have:
+If you are planning to marry a Canadian citizen within Canada, this page will guide you through the process.

 To get married in Canada, you must know the requirements of the province you intend to get married in.
 Each province has different regulations that you must follow in order to get married.